boxtown/Verto/README.md

     v.RegisterHandler("PUT", "/path/to/{param: ^[0-9]+$}", endpoint2)
   ```

+### Path redirection
+If a path contains extraneous symbols like extra /'s or .'s (barring trailing /'s), Verto will automatically
+clean the path and send a redirect response to the cleaned path.
+By default, Verto will not attempt to redirect
+paths with (without) trailing slashes if the other exists.
+Calling `SetStrict(false)` on a Verto instance
+lets Verto know that you want it to redirect if possible trailing slashes.

 ### Middleware Chaining

 Verto provides the option to chain middleware both globally and per route.